Convergence of energy-based learning in linear resistive networks: Convergence of Contrastive Learning

 \section{Convergence of Contrastive Learning}

 In the previous section, we derived a Contrastive Learning algorithm for learning in resistor networks with adjustable conductance values.
 In this section, we show that this algorithm generates a sequence of iterates satisfying Objective~\ref{objective}.
-Surprisingly, we show that the update rule is equivalent to projected gradient descent on some auxiliary convex function.
-We are then able to apply standard results on the convergence of projected gradient descent, e.g., \cite[$\S$2.4.3]{Ryu2022}.
+We show that the cost function $Q$ and its gradient satisfy the convexity and Lipschitz continuity properties necessary to apply standard results on the convergence of projected gradient descent, e.g., \cite[$\S$2.4.3]{Ryu2022}.